 Conclusion

 Aimeos is the top eCommerce framework for Laravel if you need a highly customizable solution that is able to scale.
 Bagisto offers a simple shop system based on Laravel if you start from a green field.
-LaravelShoppingcart is a good choice for a few products you need a cart for while GetCandy is promising if you want a PWA frontend only and build that on your own.
+LaravelShoppingcart is a good choice if you only need a cart for a few products, while Lunar is a solid option if you want a headless backend and admin and are happy to build the storefront yourself.

 Let's discuss your own experiences :-)